jorgebucaran/fisher/man/man7/fisher-config.md

     The cache directory.
 Plugins are first downloaded here and installed to `$fisher_config/functions` afterwards.
 The cache is `$fisher_config/cache` by default.

 * `$fisher_index`:
     Index source URL or file.
 To use a different index set this to a file or URL.
 Redirect urls are not supported due to security and performance concerns.
 The underlying request and fetch mechanism is based in `curl(1)`.
-See also `Index` in `fisher(7)`.
+See also `Index` in `fisher help tour`.

 * `$fisher_error_log`:
     This file keeps a log of the most recent crash stack trace. `$fisher_cache/.debug_log` by default.